 One of the most beautiful places to visit in Delhi, Humayun’s Tomb is surrounded by lush greenery.
 The resting place of the Mughal emperor Humayun, it is an architectural marvel which sees visitors from across the world.
 The use of red sandstone is one of the most striking features about the construction as is the garden surrounding the tomb.
 Known as Char Bagh garden, it is said that it is one of the first garden tombs in the Indian subcontinent.

 Travellers can admire the architecture which has influences of both Mughal and Persian art and can also spend time in the verdant gardens.
 It’s recommended to head here during winter when the beauty of the tomb and the surrounding greenery is enhanced.
 The mausoleum is also home to other significant Mughal leaders as well as their wives and sons.
-We recommend including this in your Delhi itinerary as one of the most beautiful places to visit in Delhi.
+We recommend including this in your Delhi itinerary as one of the most beautiful places to visit near delhi.

 Commissioned by the first ruler of Delhi Sultanate, Qutb Ud-Din-Aibak, the construction of the tower has been overseen by many renowned leaders.
 One may think that Qutub Minar is a simple tower with minimal art but the intricate carvings on the monument and around the complex will surprise you.
 The complex has other structures including the Iron Pillar and the Alai Darwaza which attract architectural lovers and urge one to read more about the history of the minar.

-Counted among the most popular places to visit in Delhi, Red Fort is the city’s most visited monument.
+Counted among the most popular places to see in delhi, Red Fort is the city’s most visited monument.
 Constructed in the year 1639, Red Fort is a testament of fine Mughal architecture and sophisticated engineering techniques which have held strong for centuries.
 The extensive use of red sandstone is unmissable and travellers come from across the world to admire this mesmerising work of art.
 Built by Shah Jahan, the UNESCO World Heritage Site functioned as a political, residential and commercial centre during the Mughal era.
 The seat of the Mughal Emperor, the walls of the Red Fort were said to be impenetrable and the fort functioned as a protective fortress during times of turmoil.

 A symbol for Delhi, Red Fort has stood the test of time and still stands tall as one of the most important places to visit in Delhi.
 We suggest heading here early in the morning so you don’t have to face long queues and also have a chance to admire this beauty before the tourist rush flows in.